 Paradise Valley Art League.

-was a professional artist, who taught for 20 years in classrooms and
+was a professional artist, who taught for 20 years in classrooms and seminars, as

 well as teaching art on two cruise lines from Alaska to Hawaii.

 She had several one and two person gallery shows, and

 judged many exhibits including the Arizona State Fair.
 She gained community recognition for her work with Arizona State University and